Florence Darel

-Florence Darel (born in 14 March 1968) is a French actress, known for her role as Natacha in A Tale of Springtime (1990),Camille de la Richardais in The Count of Monte Cristo (1998) and Faisane in Jalna (1994).
+Florence Darel (born on 14 March 1968) is a French actress, known for her role as Natacha in A Tale of Springtime (1990), Camille de la Richardais in The Count of Monte Cristo (1998) and Faisane in Jalna (1994).

 Early life

-Florence was born in Paris, France in 14 March 1968.
+Darel was born in Paris, France on 14 March 1968.

 She was a pupil of Maurice Sarrazin, the creator of the Grenier de Toulouse, at his Parisian theater school Le Grenier-Maurice Sarrazin.

 Personal life

-She is the wife of composer Pascal Dusapin with whom she had a son in 2009.
+Darel is married to composer Pascal Dusapin with whom she had a son in 2009.